What You'll Find in this Page

 - 3 A very important reminder by Pesapal to keep your account secure

-Want to set up a Pesapal business merchant account, integrate it with your WordPress and WooCommerce online shop?
+Want to set up a Pesapal business merchant account, integrate it with your WordPress and WooCommerce online shop – to receive and accept payment online in Kenya through MPESA, Airtel Money, VISA card, MasterCard, or payment services provided by Equity, KCB or Co-Operative Bank?

 That’s a great idea because Pesapal will make it easy for your clients and customers, in and outside Kenya, to shop from your store and pay for the products and services you sell them via Safaricom M-PESA, Airtel Money, Pesapal e-wallet, VISA card, MasterCard, Equity Bank Eazzy 247 Bill Payment, KCB’s KCBMobile, Cooperative’s Co-opMobile and Chase’s ChaseMobile.